The weak neutral Fe fluorescence line and long-term X-ray evolution of the Compton-thick AGN in NGC 7674: Discussion

-Considering the average travel time over the full body of the reflector, and/or intermediate inclinations angles, would push up the lower limit on $R$.
-While extended reflectors on scales of up to $\sim$\,150\,pc have been observed in several CTAGN (e.g. NGC\,4945, \citealt{marinucci12}; Circinus, \citealt{arevalo14}; NGC\,1068, \citealt{bauer15}), the studies so far find that these extended components make relatively minor flux contributions compared to the compact reflectors.
-Detailed studies of Type 1 AGN have shown that the bulk of the neutral \fek\ emission line arises at nuclear distances on the scale of the dust sublimation radius (\rsub) or smaller \citep[see detailed discussion in ][]{g15_fek}, and in the orientation-based unification scheme, this would also hold for obscured and CTAGN viewed at higher inclination angles.
+In fact, detailed studies of Type 1 AGN have shown that the bulk of the neutral \fek\ emission line arises at very compact scales of the dust sublimation radius (\rsub) or smaller \citep[see detailed discussion in ][ and references therein]{g15_fek}, and in the orientation-based unification scheme, this would also hold for obscured and CTAGN viewed at higher inclination angles.
 For \obj, \rsub\ is estimated to be $\approx$\,0.1$_{-0.04}^{+0.05}$\,pc based upon infrared luminosity scaling relations determined at high angular resolution where the AGN can be effectively isolated from surrounding star formation \citep{hoenig10}.
 This size scale is about 30\,times smaller than the lower limit on $R$ above.

-In other words, in the switched-off AGN scenario, a typical (sub)-pc scale torus reflector would be expected to respond to a decline of the intrinsic continuum on timescales faster than seen in Fig.\,\ref{fig:lc}.
-Consistent with this, some clear evidence for a decreasing reflection flux on relatively short timescales in NGC\,7674 was already presented by \citet{bianchi05}, in the form of a measured decrease by a factor of $\sim$\,1.8\,\p1.0 in the neutral \fek\ line flux between the \sax\ (1998) and the \xmm\ (2004) observations separated by $\approx$\,6\,years.
-But given that we find a very similar EW(K$\alpha$) value to \citeauthor{bianchi05}, there is no evidence of further fading since.
-Unless the torus happens to have an idealised torus geometry such that the expected decrease in solid angle with distance is compensated for in a fine-tuned manner over a factor of $\sim$\,30\,$\times$\,\rsub, we would have expected to see some change in the reflected flux under the switched-off AGN scenario by now.
+In other words, in the switched-off AGN scenario, a typical (sub)-pc scale torus reflector would be expected to respond to a decline of the intrinsic continuum on timescales faster than seen in Fig.\,\ref{fig:lc}, and we would have expected to see some change in the reflected component fluxes under the switched-off AGN scenario by now.